FAQs – Hypnotherapy

 8. Will I be made to look silly under hypnosis?

 You may well be aware of popular stage hypnosis that tends to be about people doing strange, dramatic and excessive things for entertainment purposes.
 Clucking like a chicken, standing on one leg with your arms glued together … hilarious perhaps, but that’s absolutely not clinical hypnotherapy.
-Your worries are not a source of entertainment for anyone.
+Your concerns are not a source of entertainment for anyone.
 Our work together is respectful, good-natured and discreet.
 Remember, you can’t do anything that you don’t want to do in trance.

 9. What’s the difference between trance and hypnosis?

-Nothing!
+We tend to use these terms interchangeably.
 They are just different terms for the same thing.

-11. I have certain health issues.
+10. I have certain health issues.
 Does this make any difference?

-12. How many sessions will I need?
+11. How many sessions will I need?

-13. How often will I have sessions?
+12. How often will I have sessions?

 To start with, we’ll have weekly sessions.
 After a while, we might extend these to two or three weekly, depending on how you feel.

-14. If I contact you, does this commit me to starting therapy?
+13. If I contact you, does this commit me to starting therapy?

-15. How do I know when I have had enough sessions?
+14. How do I know when I have had enough sessions?

 We work side-by-side, together.
 You’ll know when things feel improved enough for you to discontinue our work together.
 Of course, I will be there to support you as you make your decisions.

-16. Do I need to do lots of homework in between our sessions?
+15. Do I need to do lots of homework in between our sessions?

 No. All I ask is that you are committed to our work together.

-17. What if I don’t turn up?
+16. What if I don’t turn up?

 I’ll send you a reminder a few days before; we are all busy and it’s sometimes easy to forget appointments.
 I will completely respect your decision if you decide not to attend your appointment.
 In turn, I do ask that you respect my time and give me 24 hours’ notice.
 If people don’t arrive for their session without letting me know 24 hours before, I will still need to ask for payment.